RektifyAI/attack-playbook/taxonomy/defi_taxonomy.md

           - Read-only Reentrancy </br>
               - An occurance in which the view function in a smart contract is reentered.
-The state of the contract is not modified during a read-only reentrancy exploit
+The state of the contract is not modified during a read-only reentrancy exploit.
           - Single function Reentrancy </br>
           - Cross-Chain Reentrancy </br>
           - Cross-function Reentrancy </br>